 - “Confidential Information” means sensitive, confidential, and proprietary information of a party, which, (a) a reasonable person under the circumstances would deem to be confidential in nature, and (b) if improperly used or disclosed by the receiving party, could cause serious irreparable harm to the disclosing party or the third party to whom such information belongs.

-- Each party agrees to maintain all Confidential Information as confidential, to use commercially reasonable efforts to protect such Confidential Information, and not to, directly or indirectly, disclose or reveal it to any third party, or use it for any purpose, except as contemplated in this Agreement or as required by a court or governmental authority of competent jurisdiction, after first notifying the disclosing party of such disclosure requirement.
-The following information will not be considered Confidential Information: (a) information that is available to the public at the time of disclosure or that hereafter becomes generally available to the public through no fault of the receiving party; (b) data from contracts or similar documents that is anonymized and aggregated such that it is incapable of identifying or being traced back to such contract or any party associated therewith (“Anonymized Contract Data”), (c) information that is known by the receiving party prior to the disclosure; and (d) information that becomes known through a third party under no obligation not to disclose it.
+- Each party agrees to maintain all Confidential Information as confidential, to use commercially reasonable efforts to protect such Confidential Information, and not to, directly or indirectly, disclose or reveal it to any third party, or use it for any purpose, except as contemplated in this Agreement or as required by a court or governmental authority that has jurisdiction, after first notifying the disclosing party of the disclosure requirement.
+The following information will not be considered Confidential Information: (a) information that is available to the public at the time of disclosure or later becomes generally available to the public through no fault of the receiving party; (b) data from contracts or similar documents that is anonymized and aggregated such that it is incapable of identifying or being traced back to the contract or any party originally associated with it (“Anonymized Contract Data”), (c) information that is known by the receiving party prior to the disclosure; and (d) information that becomes known to the receiving party through a third party.
+Notwithstanding Section 8.2(b), Customer may opt out of sharing Anonymized Contract Data with TermScout in its account management settings within the web application on a go-forward basis from the time Customer elects to opt-out.

 - For the avoidance of doubt, contracts or related documents that are sent to TermScout which are or become publicly available will not be considered Confidential Information.
-Contracts sent to TermScout that are not publicly available or that otherwise qualify as Confidential Information shall be deemed to be Confidential Information.
+Contracts sent to TermScout that are not publicly available or that otherwise qualify as Confidential Information shall be treated as Confidential Information.

 TermScout will maintain professional liability, worker’s compensation, unemployment, and any other insurance coverage that is required by law.
 Upon request, TermScout will provide Customer with certificates of insurance or evidence of coverage.